 - Anhedonia (loss of interest in pleasurable activities).

-These are symptoms of what is known as “acute withdrawal”, and will usually resolve themselves in 1-2 weeks 8.
-However, those recovering from stimulant abuse may also experience a post-acute withdrawal syndrome (also known as PAWS or protracted withdrawal) 8.
-In the case of PAWS, withdrawal symptoms can persist for months or years, long after the drug has left the body.
+These are symptoms of what is known as “acute withdrawal” and will usually resolve themselves in 1-2 weeks.8 However, those recovering from stimulant abuse may also experience a post-acute withdrawal syndrome (also known as PAWS or protracted withdrawal).8 In the case of PAWS, Adderall withdrawal symptoms can persist for months or years, long after the drug has left the body.
 The causes of PAWS are generally not well understood; however, symptoms of PAWS are thought to reflect long-lasting changes in the brain caused by drug abuse.
-There is no standard treatment for PAWS, but individuals in recovery should be aware that these symptoms are not permanent and will pass in time 8.
+There is no standard treatment for PAWS, but individuals in recovery should be aware that these symptoms are not permanent and will pass in time.8

-Currently, there are no medicines approved for treating stimulant withdrawal, and because the physical withdrawal symptoms for stimulants are relatively mild, users will usually not usually require supportive medication during the withdrawal process 9.
-However, even though withdrawal symptoms are not life-threatening, they are unpleasant, and medical supervision can help to prevent those working through detox from either outright relapsing or self-medicating with other potentially harmful substances like alcohol, tranquilizers, or opioids 6.
+Currently, there are no medicines approved for treating stimulant withdrawal, and because the physical withdrawal symptoms of stimulants are relatively mild, users will usually not usually require supportive medication during the withdrawal process.9 However, even though withdrawal symptoms are not life-threatening, they are unpleasant, and medical supervision can help to prevent those working through detox from either outright relapsing or self-medicating with other potentially harmful substances like alcohol, tranquilizers, or opioids.6

-As noted above, the psychological symptoms of Adderall withdrawal, like depression, can be quite serious and create the potential for self-harm, especially in patients with pre-existing depression.
+As noted above, the psychological symptoms of Adderall withdrawal, like depression, can be quite serious and can create the potential for self-harm, especially in patients with pre-existing depression.
 Vigilant monitoring and psychiatric medications may be required in these cases.
-Any agitation or insomnia to arise during acute withdrawal will likely first be addressed non-pharmacologically (e.g., stress management techniques, relaxation exercises).
-However, if persistent and/or severe, medications with minimal abuse potential such as trazodone may be administered on a trial basis 6.
+Any agitation or insomnia that arises during acute withdrawal from Adderall will likely first be addressed non-pharmacologically (e.g. through stress management techniques, relaxation exercises).
+However, if symptoms are persistent and/or severe, medications with minimal abuse potential such as trazodone may be administered on a trial basis.6

-Following detox, people recovering from Adderall abuse or addiction may enter a drug treatment program in order to give them the best chance at a full recovery.
-Detox is not considered to be a standalone treatment for addiction, but rather the beginning step to stabilize the body and mind so recovery may begin in earnest.
+Following detox from Adderall, people recovering from Adderall abuse or addiction may enter a drug treatment program in order to give them the best chance at a full recovery.
+Detox is not considered to be a standalone treatment for addiction, but rather the beginning step to stabilize the body and mind so that recovery may begin in earnest.